Axway/streams-open-docs/content/en/docs/install/_index.md

 ## Prepare your environment

-Once you have been on-boarded on [Amplify Platform](https://platform.axway.com) by your Axway contact.
-You will be able to download our last Helm Chart from `Downloads` section of [Axway Support Portal](https://support.axway.com/en/search/index/type/Downloads/sort/created%7Cdesc/ipp/10/product/596/version/3074).

-Please download Steams helm chart corresponding to the `release-version` you wish to install.
+After you have been on-boarded on [Amplify Platform](https://platform.axway.com) by your Axway contact, you will be able to download our latest Helm chart from the **Downloads** section of [Axway Support Portal](https://support.axway.com/en/search/index/type/Downloads/sort/created%7Cdesc/ipp/10/product/596/version/3074).
+Ensure to download the correct version of the Streams Helm chart corresponding to the release you wish to install.

-After you have extracted the helm chart, setup and go to the installation directory :
+To prepare your environment, extract the Helm chart and change directory to the installation directory, for example:

 ```sh
 export INSTALL_DIR="MyInstallDirectory"
 cd ${INSTALL_DIR}/helm/streams
 ```

-{{< alert title="Note" >}}On Axway Support Portal, you will also find others resources such as Postman Collection, OpenApi or docker-compose files.{{< /alert >}}
+{{< alert title="Note" >}}You can find others resources in [Axway Support Portal](https://support.axway.com/en), for example, Postman collections, OpenAPI, and Docker-compose files, which can help you to configure your environment.{{< /alert >}}

 ## Helm parameters management